NRLParticipation/NRL-Cookbook/docs/administrators/training-materials.md

 ---

-## High complexity: Multi-Cohort Training Lab
+## High complexity: Multi-cohort training lab

 Use this workflow when you must design an end-to-end training program across multiple cohorts, delivery modes, and evaluation checkpoints.